 The risk of a heart attack is 23 times more likely than average with a sleep disorder, and 92% of stroke victims live unknowingly with this condition before an attack.
-Dentists at Stamford dental center can offer you education and treatment surrounding sleep health in the simplest and most cost-effective way possible.
+Dentists at Stamford dental center can offer you education and treatment surrounding sleep health most simply and cost-effectively possible.

 OSA is a breathing disorder characterized by brief interruptions of breathing during sleep due to a blockage in the airway.
-Obstructions occur when throat muscles, tongue, tonsils, or the soft palate falls back into the throat.
-The obstruction results in a severe drop in blood oxygen levels throughout the night.
+Obstructions occur when throat muscles, tongue, tonsils, or the soft palate fall back into the throat—the obstruction results in a severe drop in blood oxygen levels throughout the night.

 OSA is typically diagnosed using a polysomnogram or a sleep study.
-During a sleep study, a sleep physician monitors brain activity and body system functioning while a patient rests overnight at a sleep lab.
+A physician monitors brain activity and body system functioning during a sleep study while a patient rests overnight at a sleep lab.
 The specialist evaluates the study data collected to diagnose sleep disorders and recommend treatment.
-If indicated by the sleep doctor, the best dentist in Stamford trained in sleep medicine works with him/her to treat obstructive sleep apnea with oral appliance therapy.
-In some cases, a home sleep study may also be possible instead of reporting to a sleep lab.
+Suppose the sleep doctor indicates that the best dentist in Stamford trained in sleep medicine works with them to treat obstructive sleep apnea with oral appliance therapy.
+Sometimes, a home sleep study may be possible instead of reporting to a sleep lab.

 Treatment of snoring and obstructive sleep apnea may involve surgery, CPAP or BiPAP machines, or oral appliance therapy.
-Oral appliances provide the least invasive option and often a good choice for treatment of mild to moderate OSA.
-A carefully calibrated appliance can comfortably help hold the jaw in a precise position throughout the night, allowing critical oxygen flow.
+Oral appliances are the least invasive option and often a good choice for treating mild to moderate OSA.
+A carefully calibrated appliance can comfortably help hold the jaw precisely throughout the night, allowing critical oxygen flow.

 All treatment recommendations should be made in consultation with your sleep physician.
-Once a treatment path that you can use consistently is chosen, sleep medicine dentists may be able to provide critical support for your efforts.
-If appliance therapy is selected, it’s essential the right method and positioning are designed to precisely maintain your airway.
+Once a treatment path that you can use consistently is chosen, we may be able to provide critical support for your efforts.
+If appliance therapy is selected, the correct method and positioning are essential to maintain your airway precisely.

 Date & Time That Works For You